September always brings a sense of ‘returning to routine’ as we leave the summer holidays behind and start looking ahead to autumn and winter.

 Prepare to beat the traffic

-We mentioned getting caught up in stop–start traffic during your commute earlier and while there’s probably always going to be an element of this depending on your route, adding a sat nav to your car can help you to overcome the worst of it.
+We mentioned getting caught up in stop–start traffic during your commute and, while there’s probably always going to be an element of this depending on your route, adding a sat nav to your car can help you to overcome the worst of it.

 Many sat navs will provide real-life updates about conditions along your route, including any accidents, road closures or roadworks that might disrupt your journey.
 They can also offer alternative routes to help you avoid problem areas, cutting down on time spent in queuing traffic.